 In 2020, we expect VR and AR will be leveraged more in various industries.

 Retail banking experts are envisaging alternative payment methods to leave a big impact this year.
-We will witness digital and cryptocurrencies to be rooted in the traditional bank accounts instead of just being distributed through ledgers.
+We will witness digital and cryptocurrencies like Best Bitcoin wallets to be rooted in the traditional bank accounts instead of just being distributed through ledgers.
 With these account-based services, users will be able to move money peer-to-peer.
 It will be as simple as making payments as digital services in mobile banking apps.

 The main focus of these apps has been in consumer banking but now they are emerging to cater to business users.
 Businesses can save at least a small fortune by shifting from cards to direct account payment methods.
 The challenges will be frauds based on identity thefts, socially engineered scams, email hacks, and leaky authentication processes.
 We hope to see these procedures being refined in the near future.